Olaminiyi/11.-ANSIBLE-AUTOMATE-PROJECT/README.md

 ### Jenkins configuration

-4. Configure Jenkins build job to save your repository content every time you change it – this will solidify your Jenkins configuration skills acquired in Project 9.
+Configure Jenkins build job to save your repository content every time you change it – this will solidify your Jenkins configuration skills acquired in [Project 9](https://github.com/Olaminiyi/Project-9).

-- Create a new Freestyle project ansible in Jenkins and point it to your ‘ansible-config-mgt’ repository.
+Create a new Freestyle project ansible in Jenkins and point it to your `ansible-config-mgt` repository.
-- Configure Webhook in GitHub and set webhook to trigger ansible build.
+Configure Webhook in GitHub and set webhook to trigger ansible build.
-- Configure a Post-build job to save all (**) files, like you did it in Project 9.
+Configure a Post-build job to save all (**) files, like you did it in [Project 9](https://github.com/Olaminiyi/Project-9).

 ![Alt text](images/11.4.png)
 ![Alt text](images/11.5.png)
 ![Alt text](images/11.6.png)

-5. Test your setup by making some change in README.MD file in master branch and make sure that builds starts automatically and Jenkins saves the files (build artifacts) in following folder ls /var/lib/jenkins/jobs/ansible/builds/<build_number>/archive/
+Test your setup by making some change in `README.MD` file in master branch and make sure that builds starts automatically and Jenkins saves the files (build artifacts) in following folder

+ls /var/lib/jenkins/jobs/ansible/builds/<build_number>/archive/

 ![Alt text](images/11.7.png)

 6. allocate an Elastic IP to your Jenkins-Ansible server